ReniDelonzek/console-interloper/README.md

 # console-interloper
-A mini game in nodejs thar runs from terminal
+A mini game in nodejs that runs from terminal